usnistgov/FIPS201/_FIPS201/frontend.md

 To combat counterfeiting and alterations, the PIV Card SHALL contain security features outlined in the American Association of Motor Vehicle Association’s (AAMVA) Drivers License/Identification Card (DL/ID) Card Design Standard [[CDS]](../_Appendix/references.md#ref-CDS).
 The Card Design Standard classifies security features into three categories, depending on the security level required for verification:

+Level 1
-- **Level 1** - First line of inspection: Security features that can be examined without tools or aids that involves easily identifiable visual or tactile features for rapid inspection at point of usage (e.g.embossed surface pattern, optically variable device (such as a hologram), or color shifting inks).
+: Security features that can be examined without tools or aids that involves easily identifiable visual or tactile features for rapid inspection at point of usage (e.g.embossed surface pattern, optically variable device (such as a hologram), or color shifting inks).

+Level 2
-- **Level 2** - Second line of inspection: Security features that require the use of a tool or instrument (e.g., UV light, magnifying glass, or scanner) to discern the feature.
+: Security features that require the use of a tool or instrument (e.g., UV light, magnifying glass, or scanner) to discern the feature.
 Level two sample security features include microtext, UV fluorescent images and IR-fluorescent ink.

+Level 3
-- **Level 3** - Third line of inspection: Security features inspected by forensic specialists to conduct in-depth examination that may require special equipment to provide true certification.
+: Security features inspected by forensic specialists to conduct in-depth examination that may require special equipment to provide true certification.
 Nano and micro images and chemical taggants, are examples of level 3 security features.

 A PIV Card SHALL incorporate at least one security feature at inspection level 1 or inspection level 2.
 Federal departments and agencies are strongly encouraged to incorporate additional security features and to include all three inspection levels.